 Recover and Rebuild

 Claudia looked to rebound in her native Brazil against Cortney Casey.
-A former Division 1 soccer player, Casey’s elite athleticism translated into a solid UFC career.
+A former Division 1 soccer player, Casey’s athleticism translated into a solid UFC career.
 After two “Fight of the Night” losses to start her tenure, Casey hit her stride, capping a two-fight streak with a dominant submission victory over the talented Randa Markos.

 The length and height of Casey made it difficult for Gadelha to outfight as she normally does to begin each fight.
 It was much easier to wait on the attacks of Casey, countering for huge takedown entries.